South Dakota lawmakers getting first pay raise in 21 years

-South Dakota legislators headed to the state Capitol for the 2019 session are getting their first pay raise in about two decades.
+South Dakota legislators will get their first pay raise in about two decades as they head to the state Capitol next week for the 2019 session.

 State lawmakers will be paid $11,378.80 in 2019, a roughly 90 percent jump from the $6,000 per session they've received since 1998.
 Legislators also get a per diem allowance that's increased during that time.